jtl-software/connector-documentation/tutorial/token-validator-class.rst

 Token validator class
 =====================

-The :ref:`token validator <token-validator>` verifies if token that is sent to endpoint is valid or not.
-It's endpoint responsibility to provide that information in ``validate(): bool`` method.
+The :ref:`token validator <token-validator>` verifies if an authorization token is valid or not.
+It is responsibility of an endpoint to validate the token.

 .. code-block:: php